 The discovery of the polonium-210, and the impending French investigation, has created an uncomfortable situation for Abbas.

-	The Swiss lab's investigation was conducted at the behest of Mrs. Arafat, who supplied the clothes, and paid for by the Al-Jazeera TV network.
+The Swiss lab's investigation was conducted at the behest of Mrs. Arafat, who supplied the clothes, and broadcast by the Al-Jazeera satellite TV channel.
 Abbas has long had rocky relations with both Mrs. Arafat and Al-Jazeera, and his aides privately wondered whether the Swiss lab investigation was ordered to embarrass the president.

 Among the questions are how to verify that the clothes tested actually belonged to Arafat, where they were in the meantime and when the polonium-210 was introduced.

 Abbas has been hesitant about the public spectacle of digging up Arafat's remains from the massive mausoleum built by the Palestinians outside government headquarters.
 Polonium-210, which is naturally present in the environment in small quantities, breaks down quickly, and many experts have questioned whether new tests will even be effective at this stage.

 One senior official said the autopsy would likely take place in the next few days because the Palestinians have no choice but to cooperate.
 He said many officials are unhappy with the way Suha Arafat has forced a foreign investigation on them.